c4s4/continuum/README.md

   GIT projects are supported.
 - **repo_hash**: this is the name of the file were are stored repositories hash (to determine if they changed since last run).
-- **port**: the port that gontinuum listens to ensure that only one instance is running at a time.
+- **port**: the port that continuum listens to ensure that only one instance is running at a time.
 This port should be free on the host machine.
 - **email**: put *~* if you don't want any email.